bulutoztemur/bulutoztemur.github.io/privacy-policy-uscis.md

-Privacy Policy for US Citizenship Test 2025 Free
+Privacy Policy for US Citizenship Test 2025 USCIS
 Last Updated: 25.03.2025

 1. Introduction
-This Privacy Policy explains how [Your App Name] ("we", "our", or "us") collects, uses, and protects your data when you use our app.
+This Privacy Policy explains how US Citizenship Test 2025 USCIS ("we", "our", or "us") collects, uses, and protects your data when you use our app.

 2. Information We Collect
 We may collect: